dayana0425/dayana0425/README.md

 - generational wealth building in immigrant communities
 ---
 #### ⭐ Want To Make Projects With:
-- Lens Protocol
+- lens protocol
-- The Graph
+- the graph
-- MERN Stack
+- MERN stack
-- Chainlink
+- chainlink
 ---
 #### 🧠 Want To Better Learn:
-- GraphQL
+- graphQL
----
-#### 🦋 Currently Participating In:
-- Chainlink x Encode Hackathon
-- 30 Days of Web3
-- Solidity Bootcamp by Encode Club
 ---

 #### 🧰 Toolbox